awslabs/LISA/lib/docs/admin/deploy.md

 ### Step 3: Set Up Python and TypeScript Environments

-Install system dependencies and set up both Python and TypeScript environments:
+- ***NOTE** The code block below has two tabs for Debian & EL/AL2* Install system dependencies and set up both Python and TypeScript environments using the project's npm scripts:

 * ***NOTE** The code block below has two tabs for Debian & EL/AL2*